IITSRAJ/IITSRAJ/README.md

 - 👋 Hi, I’m @IITSRAJ
 - 👀 I’m interested in WEB DEVELOPMENT
 - 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
-- 📫 How to reach me that is on instagram that is: iits.raj
+- 📫 How to reach me that is on instagram: iits.raj

 <!---
 IITSRAJ/IITSRAJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.